Comedy Central (UK & Ireland)

-Comedy Central is a British pay television channel that carries comedy programming, both original and syndicated.
-This channel is specific to audiences within the United Kingdom and Ireland.
-The channel is aligned with the original US version of the channel.
-The channel started as The Paramount Channel in 1995, before rebranding as the Paramount Comedy Channel in 1997 and again as Paramount Comedy 1 in 2004 before finally becoming Comedy Central on 6 April 2009.
+Comedy Central is a pay television channel in the United Kingdom and Ireland that features original and syndicated comedy programming.
+The local variant of the Comedy Central channel in the United States, it launched as The Paramount Channel in 1995, later rebranding as the Paramount Comedy Channel in 1997, Paramount Comedy in 2002 and Paramount Comedy 1 in 2005 before adopting its current name on 6 April 2009.

 History

 1995–1997

 The channel was launched as The Paramount Channel on 1 November 1995.
 The original schedule was a mixture of comedy and drama, including such eclectic offerings as Beauty and the Beast, several Japanese anime productions acquired from Manga Entertainment, and authentic Paramount archive programming such as The Magician, as well as Nickelodeon's Ren & Stimpy, which was shown on Paramount rather than Nickelodeon due to its rather adult nature at times.
 It originally aired every evening after Nickelodeon's closing at 7:00pm until around 4:00am, with a testcard featuring a chicken crossing the road and holding up traffic airing during downtime (a segment deemed as "Chicken Tonite") until Nickelodeon started up at 6:00am.